-If London was the darling of the UK property investment market in 2014, 2015 has to be Manchester's year.
 A fast moving and vibrant city, Manchester is today one of the most desirable locations for investors seeking high yields and strong capital appreciation in the UK property market.

 Whilst recent years have been characterised by the relocation of major corporations such as the BBC and ITV to central Manchester, the development of the governments new 'Northern Powerhouses' project looks set to offer similar impetus for the next decade and beyond.
 From world class football teams including Manchester United and Manchester City, through to leading educational establishments such as the University of Manchester, Manchester Metropolitan University and the Manchester Business School, modern day Manchester has something to cater for every taste and budget.

 According to a recent report by HSBC, Manchester was voted second best location in the UK for a buy to let investment property, with rental yields delivering returns of approximately 8.00% for investors.
 When capital appreciation is added into the investment equation, it's easy to see why the demand for buy to investment properties in Manchester city centre has grown so significantly in recent months.